-Mr Andrew Parker – 2nd in Humanities and MFL Faculty
+Mr Andrew Parker, Second in Humanities & MFL Faculty

-Miss Gemma Green – Teacher of Humanities and Head of Life
+Miss Gemma Green, Teacher of Humanities & Head of Religious Studies

 In Years 7 and 8 we aim to provide an overview of a number of key historical events, people and changes.
 Each unit of work is based on a particular enquiry topic and is centred around a crucial historical skill.
 All of which is designed to prepare students for further study of history at Key Stage 4.

 In Key Stage 4 students study for the Edexcel GCSE (9-1) in History.
 The course is assessed by completion of three examination papers as follows:

 Paper 1 (30%) – Thematic Study and historic environment, Medicine 1250-present and World War One

 Paper 2 (40%) – Period Study and British Depth Study, The American West 1835-1895 and Elizabethan England 1558-1588